WebThingsIO/webthing-rust/README.md

 ```

 This will update our property with random sensor readings.
 The new property value is then sent to all websocket listeners.

+# Adding to Gateway

+To add your web thing to the WebThings Gateway, install the "Web Thing" add-on and follow the instructions [here](https://github.com/mozilla-iot/thing-url-adapter#readme).